JacobAronowitz/SQL-Hotel-Project/README.md

 2) Address an issue or to-do list in the SQL file being contributed to.
 3) The contribution must not cause the rest of the SQL to break.

-# Bug Reporting:
+# Bug and Vulnerability Reporting:
-All bugs must be reported to JacobAronowitzMail@gmail.com with a summary of the bug and the name of the SQL file where it was found.
+All bugs and vulnerabilities must be reported to JacobAronowitzMail@gmail.com with a summary of the bug and the name of the SQL file where it was found.